WohlSoft/Moondust-Project/README.md

 ![PGE MusPlay](https://github.com/WohlSoft/PGE-Project/blob/master/MusicPlayer/_resources/cat_musplay/cat_musplay_256x256.png)

-Light-weight music player based on [SDL Mixer X audio library](http://wohlsoft.ru/pgewiki/SDL_Mixer_X) which allows to test music files (include [OGG files with a loop tags](http://wohlsoft.ru/pgewiki/How_To:_Looping_music_files))
+PGE MusPlay is a light-weight music player based on [SDL Mixer X audio library](http://wohlsoft.ru/pgewiki/SDL_Mixer_X) to test music files (include [OGG files with a loop tags](http://wohlsoft.ru/pgewiki/How_To:_Looping_music_files))

 ## GIFs to PNG Converter

-A small console utility which merges bit-mask based GIF pairs used in the legacy engine into PNG format with alpha channel (semi-transparency) support.
+This small console utility merges bit-mask based GIF pairs used in the legacy engine into PNG format with alpha channel (semi-transparency) support.

 ## PNG to GIFs Converter

-A small console utility which converts PNG image into pair of GIF files ready for bit-mask algorithm rendering.
-Allows creating graphics for legacy engine easier.
+This small console utility converts PNG image into a pair of GIF files for bit-mask algorithm rendering, simplifying the creation of graphics for the legacy engine.

 ## LazyFix tool

-A small console utility which fixes wrong lazily-made mask images into valid black&white mask images.
+This small console utility fixes incorrect mask images into valid black&white mask images.

 ## PGE Maintainer

-A small utility which provides a toolset to convert and fix various data: musics and levels.
+This small utility converts and fixes music files and levels.

 # License